 o New projects that will be rolled out over the course of 2021; and

-o Longer-term goals that we will build towards.
+o Longer-term goals that we are building towards.

 The plan below is a living document.
 It will be continually reexamined and adjusted, as being an inclusive and Anti-Racist company is a life-long effort, not a box to be checked off.
 We share our plan publicly because we know this work is as important to our community as it is to us.
 And we know this plan will be better and more successful if you help us to make it so.
 So we invite (and encourage!) you to share your feedback and ideas with us at any time.

-• Continue to seek out opportunities to support, mentor, and nurture BIPOC artists and arts groups in our region, investing resources as needed to do so.
+• Continue to seek out opportunities to support, mentor, and nurture diverse artists and arts groups in our region, investing resources as needed to do so.

 • Invest in building the cultural competency of our talkback leaders.

-• Invest advertising dollars with local BIPOC (Black, Indigenous, People of Color) media outlets.
+• Invest advertising dollars with local media outlets focused on diverse populations.

 • Continue our existing practice of transparent hiring processes, including clear communication of salary ranges.

-• The Finance Committee will continue to conduct an annual audit of FTC’s vendors to encourage investment in BIPOC businesses.
+• The Finance Committee will continue to conduct an annual audit of FTC’s vendors to encourage investment in diverse businesses.

-• Maintain the presence of a specific line item in our budget for EDI/Anti-Racism work.
+• Maintain the presence of a specific line item in our budget for IDEA/Anti-Racism work.

 • Expand our current use of Land Acknowledgements.